 (Edmonds Technique)

-Do a Valsalva maneuver while pushing the jaw forward and down (see Voluntary Tubal Opening description above).
+Do a Valsalva maneuver while pushing the jaw forward and down (see the Voluntary Tubal Opening description above).

-Ear Care – Just As Important as Gear Care
+Ear Care – Just as Important as Gear Care

 How to Clean Your Ears After Diving